 The safety of our patients, visitors, families and caregivers is a top priority.
-Michael Garron Hospital (MGH) is closely monitoring the spread of the novel coronavirus (COVID-19) in Toronto and implementing changes across the hospital to protect the health and safety of our community.
+Michael Garron Hospital (MGH) has been closely monitoring the spread of COVID-19 and continues to implement changes across the hospital to protect the health and safety of our community.
 Below, you will find important information for patients and visitors about what to do if you are planning on coming to the hospital.

 Please check this page before coming to the hospital to ensure you are up-to-date with the latest changes.